 In construction, a 1% margin fade on a $3M project is $30,000 — gone.
 When you're fading 15–20% across multiple jobs simultaneously, the cash impact compounds faster than most owners realize.
 By the time the bank account tells the story, you're already six months behind.

-The subcontractor overruns were the second-largest leak.
-Summit's PMs were approving sub invoices without comparing them against the original subcontract value.
+The subcontractor overruns were the second-largest leak. the contractor's PMs were approving sub invoices without comparing them against the original subcontract value.
 On the Ridgeline Medical project alone, the electrical sub had billed $87,000 over the contract amount — across 14 separate invoices — and every one had been paid without question.
 The PM assumed the sub was billing for approved extras.
 The sub assumed the PM had approved the scope changes.
 Nobody had documented anything.

 The Hidden $380K